The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Warren Buffett is arguably the greatest investor of all time and has compounded his money at such a high rate that he’s now the seventh richest person in the world with a net worth of nearly $100 billion, according to Bloomberg.
+Warren Buffett is arguably the greatest investor of all time and has compounded his money at such a high rate that he’s now the ninth richest person in the world with a net worth of $119 billion, according to Bloomberg.

 Buffett is unique among the world’s wealthy in that he amassed his fortune by investing and reinvesting his capital into a number of different businesses before ultimately taking control of Berkshire Hathaway, which serves as his primary investment vehicle today.